-Regulations 15
+Regulations

-120. (1) The Minister may-

-- (a) make any regulations expressly authorised or contemplated elsewhere in this Act, in accordance with subsection (2); - (b) in consultation with the Commission, and by notice in the Gazette, make regulations for matters relating to the functions of the Commission, 20 including-
+120. (1) The Minister may- (a) make any regulations expressly authorised or contemplated elsewhere in this 40 Act, in accordance with subsection (2);

-- (i) forms; - (ii) time periods; - (iii) information required; - (iv) additional definitions applicable to those regulations; - (v) filing fees; - (vi) access to confidential information; and - (vii) manner and form of participation in Commission procedures; - (c) in consultation with the Chairperson of the Tribunal, and by notice in the Gazette, make regulations for matters relating to the functions of the Tribunal, 30 and rules for the conduct of matters before the Tribunal in terms of this Act; and - (d) make regulations regarding- - (i) any forms required to be used for the purposes of this Act; and - (ii) in general, any ancillary or incidental matter that is necessary for the 35 proper implementation and administration of this Act. - (2) Before making any regulations in terms of subsection (1)(a), the Minister- - (a) must publish the proposed regulations for public comment; - (b) may consult with accredited consumer protection groups; and - (c) must consult the Commission and provincial regulatory authorities. - (3) A regulation in terms of this Act must be made by notice in the Gazette.

-Consequential amendments, repeal of laws and transitional arrangements

-- 121. (1) The laws referred to in Schedule 1 are hereby amended in the manner set out in that Schedule. - (2) Subject to subsection (3) and the provisions of Schedule 2, the following Acts are 45 hereby repealed: - (a) Sections 2 to 13 and sections 16 to 17 of the Merchandise Marks Act, 1941 (Act No. 17 of 1941); - (b) Business Names Act, 1960 (Act No. 27 of 1960); - (c) Price Control Act, 1964 (Act No. 25 of 1964); - (d) Sale and Service Matters Act, 1964 (Act No. 25 of 1964); - (e) Trade Practices Act, 1976 (Act No. 76 of 1976); - (f) Consumer Affairs (Unfair Business Practices) Act, 1988 (Act No. 71 of 1988);and - (g) Businesses Act, 1991 (Act No. 71 of 1991).
+(b) in consultation with the Commission, and by notice in the Gazette , make regulations for matters relating to the functions of the Commission, including- (i) forms; (ii) time periods; 5 (iii) information required; (iv) additional definitions applicable to those regulations; (v) filing fees; (vi) access to confidential information; and 10 (vii) manner and form of participation in Commission procedures;(c) in consultation with the Chairperson of the Tribunal, and by notice in the 10 (c) in consultation with the Chairperson of the Tribunal, and by notice in the Gazette, make regulations for matters relating to the functions of the Tribunal, and rules for the conduct of matters before the Tribunal in terms of this Act; (d) make regulations relating to unfair, unreasonable or unjust contract terms; and 15 (e) make regulations regarding- 10 (i) any forms required to be used for the purposes of this Act; and (ii) in general, any ancillary or incidental matter that is necessary for the proper implementation and administration of this Act.
+20 (2) Before making any regulations in terms of subsection (1)(a), the Minister- (a) must publish the proposed regulations for public comment; 20 (b) may consult with accredited consumer protection groups; and (c) must consult the Commission and provincial regulatory authorities.
+(3) A regulation in terms of this Act must be made by notice in the Gazette .
+Consequential amendments, repeal of laws and transitional arrangements 25 121.
+(1) The laws referred to in Schedule 1 are hereby amended in the manner set out in that Schedule.
+(2) Subject to subsection (3) and the provisions of Schedule 2, the following Acts are hereby repealed: (a) Sections 2 to 13 and sections 16 to 17 of the Merchandise Marks Act, 1941 30 (Act No. 17 of 1941); (b) Business Names Act, 1960 (Act No. 27 of 1960);(c) Price Control Act, 1964 (Act No. 25 of 1964); (c) Price Control Act, 1964 (Act No. 25 of 1964);(d) Sale and Service Matters Act, 1964 (Act No. 25 of 1964); (e) Trade Practices Act, 1976 (Act No. 76 of 1976); and 35 (f) Consumer Affairs (Unfair Business Practices) Act, 1988 (Act No. 71 of 1988).
 (3) The repeal of the laws specified in this section does not affect the transitional arrangements, which are set out in Schedule 2.